Aeronautical Engineering

 We are delighted this programme is accredited by the Royal Aeronautical Society.

 The BEng (Hons) Aeronautical Engineering degree is designed to equip you with technical and transferable skills, and a commitment to the highest professional standards expected by society and by industry.
-With a focus on real-world problem-solving, you will explore how to improve fuel efficiency, ensure flight safety and apply technology to take flight even further.
+With a focus on real-world problem-solving, you will explore how to improve fuel efficiency, ensure flight safety, and apply technology to take flight even further.

-With a focus on your future, you will also build transferable skills and learn about the decision-making methods used by industry.
-There is also the option to include an industry placement year, where you can gain additional workplace skills and boost your employability once you graduate.
+With a focus on your future, you will also build transferable skills and learn about the decision-making methods used by the industry.
+There is also the option to include an industry placement year, where you can gain additional workplace skills and boost your employability once you graduate from your degree in aeronautical engineering.

 Looking to take your studies further?
 Take a look at our integrated masters MEng pathway.